sajari/docconv/README.md

 tidy, wv, popplerutils, unrtf, https://github.com/JalfResi/justext

+The search support each dependency offers is described below:

+- ``docconv``: A Go library used to extract document text.
+- ``tidy``: Pre-processes XML-based documents before they are parsed and searched.
+- ``wv``: Used to search the contents of DOC and DOCX documents.
+- ``popplerutils``: Used to significantly improve server performance when extracting the contents of PDF documents.
+- ``unrtf``: Used to search the contents of RTF documents.
+- ``Justtext``: Used to search HTML documents.

 Example install of dependencies (not all systems):

     $ sudo apt-get install poppler-utils wv unrtf tidy